Household Economic Strengthening

 • Leopard:

 The leopard always aims for things it knows it can get.
-This teaches participants to Have a clear idea of their goals and what saving are saving for.
+This teaches participants to Have a clear idea of their goals.
 It is vital to be realistic, achieved by recording clear and specific short-, medium- and long-term visions that are realistic, achievable and inspiring.

 The elephant never forgets.
 Knowledge is power.
 Human memory is a little unreliable.
 Proper record-keeping will help you understand your spending habits much better and how to change them to suit your income and future goals.
 Participants are trained to develop a family budget at least once a year.
 They must develop a plan to track difficult variable expenses using the elephant envelopes method.